What is the Contribution Margin?

 Now, we have a practical question:

-How is the contribution margin ratio useful in planning business operations?
+How is the contribution margin ratio helpful in planning business operations?

-• Can be used in cost-profit calculations.
+• It can be used in cost-profit calculations.

-• Can be used in break-even analysis
+• It can be used in break-even analysis

 How to calculate the break-even point using the contribution margin: